SummerSlam (2021): Storylines

 Sasha Banks was scheduled to face Bianca Belair for the SmackDown Women's Championship in a rematch from WrestleMania 37.

 On Night 1 of WrestleMania 37, Bianca Belair defeated Sasha Banks to win the SmackDown Women's Championship.
 On the July 30 episode of SmackDown, both Carmella and Zelina Vega staked their claims to challenge Belair for the title.
 The two then attacked Belair, who was saved by Banks, making her first appearance since the SmackDown after WrestleMania.
 Banks and Belair then teamed up and defeated Carmella and Vega in a tag team match.
 Following the match, however, Banks ambushed Belair from behind, thereby turning heel in the process.
 The subsequent week, Banks challenged Belair to a match for the title at SummerSlam, which Belair accepted.

 On the Money in the Bank Kickoff pre-show, The Usos (Jey Uso and Jimmy Uso) defeated The Mysterios (Rey Mysterio and Dominik Mysterio) to win the SmackDown Tag Team Championship.
 On the following SmackDown, Jimmy defeated Dominik with the same pinning combination that won The Usos the titles.
 The following week, Rey defeated Jimmy with the same pinning combination.
 On August 5, a championship rematch between the two teams was scheduled for SummerSlam.

 On the April 19 episode of Raw, Riddle interrupted an interview by Randy Orton backstage and suggested they form a team named RK-Bro.
 This led to a match between the two, which Riddle won.
 The following week, Orton and Riddle teamed up for the first time to win their match.
-In June, Orton would be out of action due to an injury, and Riddle would take his place in the triple threat match to qualify for Raw's final spot in the men's Money in the Bank match, also involving Raw Tag Team Champion AJ Styles, which Riddle lost after Styles' tag team partner, Omos, pulled Styles out of the ring.
-On the August 2 episode, Riddle would lose to Omos.
+In June, Orton would be out of action due to an injury, and Riddle would take his place in the triple threat match to qualify for Raw's final spot in the men's Money in the Bank match, also involving one-half of the Raw Tag Team Champions, AJ Styles, which Riddle lost after Styles's tag team partner, Omos, pulled Styles out of the ring.
+On the August 2 episode, Riddle lost to Omos.
 The following week, Orton made his return, but was interrupted by Riddle, who suggested that they reform RK-Bro before both were interrupted by Styles and Omos.
 This led to a match between Orton and Styles for that episode's main event, which Orton won.
 Afterwards, Orton hugged Riddle before performing an RKO on him.
 On the August 16 episode, Riddle again suggested to reform RK-Bro before being interrupted by Styles and Omos.
 This led to a match between Styles and Riddle, which Styles won.
 Later that night, Orton defeated Omos via disqualification after interference from Styles.
 After the match, Riddle appeared and took out Styles and Omos, after which, Orton told Riddle that he had finally earned his respect, and Riddle announced that he and Orton had reunited as RK-Bro and would face Styles and Omos for the Raw Tag Team Championship at SummerSlam.